andrew-k512/treehouse_css_basics/README.md

 30. Border Radius
   -CSS has properties that let us create rounded corners on elements without the need for any images or extra markup.
 With border-radius, we can define exactly how rounded the borders appear.

+31. Gradients
+  -With CSS gradients, we can add depth to our designs by creating smooth and gradual transitions between two or more colors.

+32.